Junk-rated energy firms speed to debt markets after 2019 drought

-NEW YORK, Jan 14 (Reuters) - The dawn of the new decade has brought a reprieve for debt-laden companies in the energy sector: Investors are throwing money their way again, for now.
+NEW YORK (Reuters) - The dawn of the new decade has brought a reprieve for debt-laden companies in the energy sector: Investors are throwing money their way again, for now.

 Having been largely shut out of capital markets in 2019, low-rated energy firms, some on the brink of default, are racing to secure financing.
 They are finding willing lenders.